Dirac's Condition for Spanning Halin Subgraphs: Introduction

 \section{Introduction}

 A classic theorem of Dirac~\cite{Dirac-thm} from 1952 asserts that every graph on $n$ vertices with minimum degree at least $n/2$ is hamiltonian if $n\ge 3$.
-Following Dirac's result, numerous results on hamiltonicity properties on graphs with restricted degree conditions have been obtained\, (see, for instance, \cite{MR1373655, Ron-gold-hamiltonian-survey}).
+Following Dirac's result, numerous results on hamiltonicity properties on graphs with restricted degree conditions have been obtained\, (see, for instance, \cite{Ron-gold-hamiltonian-survey, MR1373655}).
 Traditionally, under similar conditions, results for a graph being hamiltonian, hamiltonian-connected, and pancyclic are obtained separately.
 We may ask, under certain conditions, if it is possible to uniformly show a graph possessing several hamiltonicity properties.
 The work on finding the square of a hamiltonian cycle in a graph can be seen as an attempt in this direction.
-However, it requires quite strong degree conditions for a graph to contain the square of a hamiltonian cycle, for examples, see~\cite{Posa-H2conjecture,MR1399673, Komlos, Degreesum-H2, 1412.3498}.
+However, it requires minimum degree of $2n/3$ for an $n$-vertex graph $G$ to contain the square of a hamiltonian cycle, for examples, see~\cite{Degreesum-H2, Posa-H2conjecture,MR1399673, Komlos, 1412.3498}.
+Although the minimum degree condition of $2n/3$ for having the square of a hamiltonian cycle is almost optimal for the embedding result it implies: Aigner-Brandt Theorem~\cite{MR1223891} that any $n$ vertex graph with minimum degree at least $(2n-1)/3$ contains all possible graphs of order at most $n$ and maximum degree at most 2, it is a ``waste'' for using the square of a hamiltonian cycle in obtaining hamiltonicity properties.
 For bipartite graphs, finding the existence of a spanning ladder is a way of simultaneously showing the graph having many hamiltonicity properties~(see~\cite{2-factor-bipartite, MR2646098}).
-In this paper, we introduce another approach of uniformly showing the possession of several hamiltonicity properties in a graph: we show the existence of a spanning {\it Halin graph} in a graph under given minimum degree condition.
+In this paper, we introduce another approach of uniformly showing the possession of several hamiltonicity properties in a graph: we show the existence of a spanning {\it Halin graph} in a graph under a given minimum degree condition.